 Our Board determines the compensation of our non-employee directors based in part on recommendations made by the Compensation Committee.
-The Compensation Committee evaluates the form and amount of compensation for non-employee directors at least annually and recommends changes to our Board when appropriate.
+Based on data and advice provided by their independent consultant WTW, the Compensation Committee evaluates the form and amount of compensation for non-employee directors annually and recommends changes to our Board when appropriate.
 Our Board is currently compensated through a combination of cash retainers and equity awards in the form of RSUs.
 Our approach to Board compensation is intended to align our non-employee director compensation practices with the interests of our shareholders.
-For example, we have share ownership guidelines in place for our non-employee directors, with a target share ownership of three times the amount of each director's annual retainer that should be achieved within five years after the adoption of the guidelines or first appointment to the Board, whichever is later.
+This is achieved through setting compensation levels and practices informed by market median practices, using the same compensation peer group that is considered for our named executive officers.
+In addition, we have share ownership guidelines in place for our non-employee directors, with a target share ownership of three times the amount of each director's annual retainer that should be achieved within five years after the adoption of the guidelines or first appointment to the Board, whichever is later.
 As of the Record Date, all of our non-employee directors who had been on the Board for at least five years exceeded the share ownership guidelines.
 Mr. Lewis is a director and an executive officer of the Company.
 He receives no additional compensation for serving on the Board.
 Our share ownership guidelines for Mr. Lewis are described under "Compensation Discussion and Analysis-Corporate Governance Perspectives on our Executive Compensation Program" above.
 No other director is an employee of the Company.